rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

+- 🚧 trace topdown characters using Boxy SVG
+  - permit arbitrary <path>s i.e. do not restrict to lineTos, because expect browser to render it (directly or via previous PNG render), not us
+  - ...

 - ✅ Mobile UI has Ctrl-C
 - ✅ Mobile UI has larger arrows
 - Mobile UI defaults to force lowercase + session storage